rorycl/keyrate/README.md

 # keyrate

-Package keyrate implements a non-locking rate-limiter for a slice of Key:Value `Thing`, safe for concurrent use.
+Package keyrate implements a non-locking rate-limiter for a slice of Key:Value `Thing`, intended for concurrent use.

 This simple module processes a slice of `Thing` where items (Thing.Value) with common keys (Thing.Key) are provided via the `Get`